ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 ## Shared Round
 During each round players will take turns taking actions (mainly playing cards!).
 Only one player is the active player at a time, and only the active player can take actions.
 These actions include:
 - Play a card or ability of a card - See "Playing Cards"
-- Take universal actions such as passing or attacking.
+- Take universal actions such as passing, channeling cards, or attacking.
 	- Pass - By passing, the other player becomes the active player.

 ---